This is a discontinued model

 Dimensions: 7.25" x 5" x 3.75"

-The Link-S case design is similar to previous Spypoint Solar cameras with a few notable improvements.
-The latch has been beefed up and is now one-piece construction.
-It opens and closes easily.
+The Link-S Dark case design is identical to the previous Link-S models. similar to previous Spypoint Solar cameras with a few notable improvements.
+The latch opens and closes easily.
 The battery compartment on the back has an eject button that pops the cover open.

 This camera has a built-in python bracket on the back of the camera and a 1/4" x 20 threaded slot on the bottom for a Slate River Mount.
 This camera has an internal screen for setup and for reviewing pictures.
 You can also do both of these functions via the Spypoint app on your phone.

-The Solar panel is a welcome addition to any cellular camera.
-The big advantage here, is you won't have to search for a compatible solar panel and there are no cables for a squirrel to choose from.
+The big advantage of the solar panel is you won't have to search for a compatible solar panel and there are no cables for a squirrel to choose from.
 In fact, just charge the camera for 48 hours before placing it in the field and the camera will do the rest of the work.